IBM/proactive-healthcare-management-cpd-aws/README.md

   * You can view the Datasets by selecting the **Assets** tab within the project.
     ![Dataset Upload](doc/source/images/datasetuploaded.png)

-* Create a Modeler flow.
+* Create a SPSS Modeler Flow.
   * From within the project that you have created, click on **Add to project** on the top right.
 Select **Modeler flow**.
   * Select **From File** tab on top.
   * Click on **browse** and upload the `heart_attack_modeler_flow.str` file.